What1s1ove/bs-content-challenge/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

   </a>
 </p>

-Most likely, you have worked with his product 😉
+Most likely, you have worked with his product. 😉

 <details>
   <summary>Answer</summary>